aschuler84/MANAi/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 ## Contributing
+We are currently bringing together a contribution guide which will cover information on how you can contribute to MANAi.